emsec/ImpeccableCircuitsII/Error_Correction/1-CRAFT_red3/Analysis/ReadMe.md

-To evaluate the design, we made use of VerFI(ver 2 Beta) for diagnosis (https://github.com/emsec/VerFI/tree/master/VerFI_for_diagnosis).
+To evaluate the design, we made use of VerFI(ver 2 Beta) for diagnosis (https://github.com/emsec/VerFI/tree/master/VerFI_for_diagnosis/BitSliced).
 This analysis contains the following files:

+- Library.txt: this file includes the specification of cells used in NANG45 ASIC library

 - design.v: this file is the net-list of the RTL code, which has been synthesized by Design Compiler using NANG45 ASIC standard cell library.
 Note that the ungrouped net-list should be generated.